TheUnknownIndividual/cescocomp/SEO_SETUP_GUIDE.md

-# RenewAz SEO Setup Guide
+# Plugin.az SEO Setup Guide

 ## ✅ What Has Been Implemented